gatsbyjs/gatsby/docs/docs/how-to/images-and-media/preprocessing-external-images.md

 Hello World
 ```

-You can use a custom Frontmatter field for the URL of the featured image you want to pull down and use as part of the site.
+You can use a custom frontmatter field for the URL of the featured image you want to pull down and use as part of the site.

 By default, this is a string value as you haven't told Gatsby yet how to interpret it.
 However, you can add some code into `gatsby-node.js` to modify it.